Skip to main content

 Funding

+Funding for construction will come predominantly through grant applications but also from community fundraising and donations.
 In line with the recommendation made in the Business Case, funding is being sought as a collective under the umbrella of the 101 Lindsay Road Governance Trust.
 Our General Manager is currently preparing a funding plan to progress site works and for capital works.
 All entities associated with the project are charged with identifying possible avenues for funding and communicating these to the GM.

 On site activities

-To work with Council and our community to clean up the site, and remove anything that is obsolete and not required.
+1. Working with Council and our community to clean up the site, and remove anything that is obsolete and not required.

-To erect signage that communicates who we are, and what we are wanting to achieve on site.
+2. Displaying signage that communicates who we are, and what we are wanting to achieve on site.

 Communications